shuozhixu/Materials_2024/README.md

 Follow the steps in the previous section `Ag/Cu Nanolaminate - type 1`.
 The data file here is either `data.AgCu_type2_Ag_5nm_x` or `data.AgCu_type2_Cu_5nm_x`, where `x` varies from `1` to `10`.
 Also, in line 28 of the input file, change the last directory name to `AgCu_type2_Ag_x` or `AgCu_type2_Cu_x`, where `x` varies from `1` to `10`.

 Here, you will eventually obtain 20 stress-strain curves.

+## Single crystalline pure metals

+There are two pure metals, Cu and Ag.
+We can simulate the dislocation glide in their single crystals, and compare results with those in nanolaminates.

+The dislocation glide in a Cu single crystal has been modeled in [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) using the same [Cu potential](https://doi.org/10.1103/PhysRevB.63.224106) used here, with the stress-strain curve shown in Figure 2 (label: SC-Cu).

+Here, we will simulate the dislocation dynamics in a Ag single crystal.
+Most files to be used can be found in the `SC-Ag` directory in this GitHub repository.

+First, we use [Atomsk](https://atomsk.univ-lille.fr) to build a Ag single crystal containing an unrelaxed edge dislocation, i.e.,

+	sh atomsk_Ag.sh

+which will create a file `data.Ag`.

+Second, we apply energy minimization to create a Ag single crystal containing a relaxed edge dislocation, by running a LAMMPS simulation using files `lmp_minSCAg.in`, `data.Ag`, `AgCu.eam.alloy`, and `lmp.batch`.
+Remember to modify the input file name in the last file.

+Once the simulation is finished, you will find a file `data.minAg`.

+Last, create a new directory, run a LAMMPS simulation to model the dislocation glide with files `lmp_SCAg.in`, `data.minAg`, `AgCu.eam.alloy`, and `lmp.batch`.
+Again, remember to modify the input file name in the last file.

+All dumpe files can be found in `/ourdisk/hpc/cm3atou/dont_archive/mahshad1994/Ag-SC`.
+Record the stress-strain curve and plot it together with the three curves for the nanolaminated Ag.

+## References

+If you use any files from this GitHub repository, please cite

+- Wu-Rong Jian, Yanqing Su, Shuozhi Xu, Weisen Ji, Irene J. Beyerlein, [Effect of interface structure on dislocation glide behavior in nanolaminates](http://dx.doi.org/10.1557/s43578-021-00261-y), J. Mater.
+Res.
+36 (2021) 2802--2815